freeload101/DIGGER/README.md

 # Features

-queries with domain and ipaddr digging +-10 from the netconns near the requested IP/Domain
+queries with domain and ipaddr digging +-10 from the netconns near the requested IP/Domain ion CBR

 automated decoding of powershell when using -q command

-Config:
+automated upload of unknown MD5's to Wildfire from CBR

+# Config

 edit export varfilter=  to add and aditonal fields you would like to return in the search from CBR